centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-virtual-machines.md

 - The server administration account (using SSH) is: `root`/`centreon`.
 - The root password of the DBMS is not initialized.

-> For security reasons, we highly recommend you to change those passwords after the installation completed.
+> For security reasons, we highly recommend you change those passwords after you complete the installation.